Economy of Brisbane: Resource sector

 Employment in the mining industry throughout Australia tripled from a low of 75,400 in February 2001 to a peak of 275,200 in May 2012.
 At this peak, a total of 2.4% of the Australian workforce were employed in the mining industry, with the largest areas of related social, economic and demographic impact occurring in Western Australia and Queensland.
 Brisbane acts as a headquarter for many mining and resources businesses in broader Queensland, which is rich in natural resources.
 Queensland is the world's largest exporter of seaborne metallurgical coal and in 2013, 41% of the world's unconventional gas projects were under construction within the state.
 Many of the profits earned from these businesses trickle into the Brisbane economy.

 Though the resource boom is slowly declining and starting to negatively affect Brisbane's economic growth, it continues to contribute to the economy's Gross Regional Product.
 In 2017, Brisbane's Gross Regional Product was valued at $162 billion, with a 16.6% contribution from the resource sector.
 In June 2017, Brisbane was estimated to home 198,863 businesses, of which 7277 are directly supported by the resources sector.
 The sector contributed $25.8 billion to the Greater Brisbane economy in 2016–2017.

 Education

-The state of Queensland mandates that children between the ages of 6 to 16 receive schooling, with the state offering twelve years of formal schooling and two years of preliminary schooling.
-As Brisbane is home to more than 443,000 people between the ages of 5 to 19 years, it makes sense that one of the city's largest industries is education, with 100,450 employed persons in 2018.
+The state of Queensland mandates that children between the ages of 6 and 16 receive schooling, with the state offering twelve years of formal schooling and two years of preliminary schooling.
+As Brisbane is home to more than 443,000 people between the ages of 5 and 19 years, it makes sense that one of the city's largest industries is education, with 100,450 employed persons in 2018.
 Brisbane is also home to many tertiary institutions, including Griffith University, The Queensland University of Technology and The University of Queensland.
 These three universities alone have more than 148,000 enrolled students and attract thousands of international students every year.
 This is in line with national standards, as education is Australia's third-largest export, with the international education sector contributing $32.2 billion to the Australian economy in 2017.